LibraryCarpentry/lc-sql/_episodes/04-ordering-commenting.md

 We started with something simple, then added more clauses one by one, testing their effects as we went along.
 For complex queries, this is a good strategy, to make sure you are getting what you want.
 Sometimes it might help to take a subset of the data that you can easily see in a temporary database to practice your queries on before working on a larger or more complicated database.

-When the queries become more complex, it can be useful to add comments.
-In SQL, comments begin with `--` and end at the end of the line.
+When the queries become more complex, it can be useful to add comments to express, to yourself, or to others, what you are doing with your query.
+It's essentially a way of making notes within your SQL.
+In SQL, comments begin using <code class="language-plaintext highlighter-rouge">--</code> and end at the end of the line.
+To mark a whole paragraph as a comment, you can enclose it with the characters /* and */.
 For example, a commented version of the above query can be written as:

 ~~~
--- Select all columns
-SELECT *
+/*In this section we want to give an example how to
+join multiple tables.*/

+-- First we mention all the fields we want to display
+SELECT articles.Title, articles.First_Author, journals.Journal_Title, publishers.Publisher
--- From the article table
+-- from the first table
 FROM articles
--- Select only the records that have the following ISSNs in them
-WHERE (ISSNs IN ('2076-0787', '2077-1444', '2067-2764|2247-6202'));
+-- and join it with the second table.
+JOIN journals
+-- The related attributes are:
+ON articles.ISSNs = journals.ISSNs
+-- We want to join a third table,
+JOIN publishers
+-- the related attributes are:
+ON publishers.id = journals.PublisherId;
 ~~~
 {: .sql}

 Although SQL queries often read like plain English, it is *always* useful to write comments especially when the queries become more complex.